bitcoin-dot-org/Bitcoin.org/_includes/devdoc/bitcoin-core/rpcs/rpcs/sendmany.md

 - n: "Subtract Fee From Amount"
   t: "array"
   p: "Optional<br>(0 or 1)"
-  d: "The fee will be equally deducted from the amount of each selected address.
-Those recipients will receive less bitcoins than you enter in their corresponding amount field.
-If no addresses are specified here, the sender pays the fee."
+  d: "An array of addresses.
+The fee will be equally divided by as many addresses as are entries in this array and subtracted from each address.
+If this array is empty or not provided, the fee will be paid by the sender"

+- n: "→<br>Address"
+  t: "string (base58)"
+  p: "Optional (0 or more)"
+  d: "An address previously listed as one of the recipients."
 {% enditemplate %}

 *Result---a TXID of the sent transaction*